 Kathy will be sorely missed by her snowbird community, her Stettler community, her DND colleagues/lifelong friends, and her friends and family.
 Her positive attitude, love of life, passion for travel, creativity, and willingness to lend a helping hand will surely leave a considerable void in many lives, though the scores of happy and extraordinary memories created with Kathy will continue to fill our hearts and minds for years to come.

-Kathy will be forever cherished by her loving family, son Brad (Caroline) Komishke of Calgary; daughter Audra Komishke of Red Deer; grandchildren Danielle Komishke of Calgary, Bailey Komishke (Mark) of Edmonton, Albert Komishke of Calgary, Casey Komishke of Calgary, Taylor Austin (Brady) of Innisfail and Zane Middlemiss of Red Deer; great grandchildren Novia Austin and Bowen Sunderwald; sister Zena Kalenith of Stettler; sister in law Marlene (Ken) Murray of Kelowna; brothers in law Wayne (Hollis) Komishke of Donalda and Dale (Dianne) Komishke of Rochon Sands; numerous nieces, nephews, cousins, other family members and many, many dear friends and neighbours.
+Kathy will be forever cherished by her loving family, son Brad (Caroline) Komishke of Calgary; daughter Audra Komishke of Red Deer; grandchildren Danielle Komishke of Calgary, Bailey Komishke (Mark) of Edmonton, Albert Komishke of Calgary, Casey Komishke of Calgary, Taylor Austin (Brady) of Innisfail and Zane Middlemiss of Red Deer; great grandchildren Novia Austin, Jaxon Austin and Bowen Sunderwald; sister Zena Kalenith of Stettler; sister in law Marlene (Ken) Murray of Kelowna; brothers in law Wayne (Hollis) Komishke of Donalda and Dale (Dianne) Komishke of Rochon Sands; numerous nieces, nephews, cousins, other family members and many, many dear friends and neighbours.

 Kathy was predeceased by her husband Ronald Komishke in 2008.

 Celebration of Kathy’s Life ~ Interment ~ Monday, May 23, 2022 at 1:00 P.M. at Lake View Cemetery, Stettler, Alberta (3810-50 Street)